Markkop/yt-dlandcut/README.md

 ## How to use

-- Install NodeJS if you haven't already
+- Install NodeJS and ffmpeg
 - Clone or download this repository
 - Run `npm start` inside the project's folder
 - Provide required information